Oct 1, 2020

 Rental Car Insurance FAQs

 It is a good idea to purchase collision insurance from the rental car company if you don’t have a personal auto policy.
-If you already have coverage, your policy may cover it.

 Yes.
 Rental cars automatically come with basic protection.
 However, the basic amount is minimal.
 Any damage above these limits you would have to pay for out of pocket.